TEALSK12/apcsa-public/curriculum/Unit6/Lesson-601.md

 Procedure
 ---------
-Hook your students by prominently displaying art materials, and sample work (of your own making, or saved from a previous year).
-To feature the most engaging student examples, look for work that has many instances of each class, and uses classes/objects that are popular with your class.
+Hook your students by prominently displaying art materials and sample work (of your own making, or saved from a previous year).
+To feature the most engaging student examples, look for work that has many instances of each class and uses classes/objects that are popular with your class.
 Invoke an air of mystery and don’t offer an explanation for any of it.

 ### Bell-work and Attendance \[5 minutes\]